HarryWill/Interactive-Tearable-Interface/README.md

 I'm currently developing six, interactive devices inorder to study responses to reconfigurable, interactive interfaces.

-Each device features a screen, arduino and infrared recievers and transmitters for communication.
+Each device features a screen, an Arduino and four infrared recievers and transmitters for communication.

 The layout of these devices will be entirely changable, effectively altering the shape of the combined screen on top.